Looking for a career in public child welfare?

 Ms. Jackson began her social work career over 20 years ago as a counselor at a juvenile rehabilitation facility working with incarcerated youth.
-After receiving her MSW in 1998, Ms. Jackson obtained a job with Washington State’s Children’s Administration (CA).
+After receiving her MSW in 1998, Ms. Jackson obtained a job with Washington State’s Department of Children, Youth and Families (DCYF).
 Over the years, she worked in several programs including Child Protective Services and Child and Family Welfare Services, first as a social worker then CFWS Supervisor, Area Administrator and most recently as the Regional Programs Administrator covering all 13 counties in Region 3.
-Her expertise includes curriculum development and training to help address the issues of Racial Disproportionality and Father Engagement within CA.
+Her expertise includes curriculum development and training to help address the issues of Racial Disproportionality and Father Engagement within the DCYF.

 Ms. Jackson joined the CWTAP team July 2017.